JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+v0.0.81
+* Static nonlinear pushover analysis has been added!
+See the documentation on `readthedocs` for information on how to use it.
+* `Sections` have been introduced to allow for member stresses to be tracked by the program during nonlinear analysis.
+This opens the door for other useful features down the line too.
+Use of `Sections` is optional, and only required for pushover analysis.
+* P-Delta analysis code has been greatly simplified.
+Performance has also been improved, as redundant iterations are no longer being performed.
+* Better documentation for P-Delta analysis.
+* Corrections to unit tests that weren't working properly.
+Added another AISC Benchmark unit test for P-Delta analysis.
+This should help safeguard the program against some types of bugs being introduced going forward.

+v0.0.81
+* Bug fix for multiple support springs at a single node.
+When calculating reactions, the program was only considering the effects of one spring at the node, whichever came first in this list: DX, DY, DZ, RX, RY, RZ.
+This only affected reaction calculations, and has been remedied.

 v0.0.80
 * Refactored/simplified analysis code.
 Much of it has been moved to a new `Analysis` file that eliminated redundant code.
 * Load combination tags have replaced `combo_type`.
 You can now use a list of tags to tag your load combinations for easier categorization.